-3. Small Laboratory Handbook - Microbiology Section
+2. Small Laboratory Handbook - Microbiology Section

-Robin used Webex to continue work on adding information provided by committee members to the Small Laboratory Handbook.
-The committee started where they left off with 1.7.3.6 and worked through 1.7.3.7 Sterilization equipment.
+Robin used Webex and the projector in the room to continue work on adding information provided by committee members and meeting attendees to the Small Laboratory Handbook.
+The committee worked on Section 1.7.3.7.
 The updates and changes are included in Attachment D.